nus-cs2030s/2122-s2/docs/unix-essentials.md

 Note that we use `.` above to indicate that we wish to copy the whole sub-tree of `workshop` over the current directory.
 The command should complete without any message.
 Upon completion, you can run `ls` to double-check that the workshop directory exists under `workshop`.

-!!!
-Warning: `cp` Overwrites
+!!! warning: `cp` Overwrites Files
     If there is an existing file with the same name, `cp` will overwrite the existing file without warning.

 ### `mv`: MoVe or rename files